rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 He who loves purity of heart, and whose speech is gracious, will have the king as his friend. ^2211

-The eyes of the Lord keep watch over knowledge, but he overthrows the words of the traitor. ^2212
+The eyes of the LORD keep watch over knowledge, but he overthrows the words of the traitor. ^2212

-The sluggard says, There is a lion outside!
-I shall be killed in the streets! ^2213
+The sluggard says, "There is a lion outside!
+I shall be killed in the streets!" ^2213

-The mouth of forbidden women is a deep pit; he with whom the Lord is angry will fall into it. ^2214
+The mouth of forbidden women is a deep pit; he with whom the LORD is angry will fall into it. ^2214

 Folly is bound up in the heart of a child, but the rod of discipline drives it far from him. ^2215